- CASE FILES

 all parents to be gathered in UPI and make a decision together.
 To this the secretary of the party committee UPI (I do not remember his name exactly) answered that the parents live in different places and it is impossible to gather them.
 What kind of conspiracy is this?
 Why did I have to endure so many trials, even go to the Party Regional Secretary, comrade Kuroedov, to get a funeral in my native Sverdlovsk!
 A soulless attitude toward people who have suffered such a great, inconsolable grief.
 So many mothers, fathers, relatives, lost good, honest people were forced to suffer.

 I had to bury each of the deceased hikers.
 Why do they have such brown and dark shades of hands and faces?
 How to explain the fact that four of those who were at the fire and remained alive on all assumptions made no attempt to return to the tent?
 If they are much warmer dressed (judging by the things missing from the tent) and this is a natural disaster, certainly after making the fire the guys would attempt to crawl to the tent.
 The whole group could not die from a snowstorm.
-Why did they abanodn the tent in such a panic?
+Why did they abandon the tent in such a panic?

-A group of tourists from the Pedagogical Institute of the Geographical Faculty (from their words), who was in Chistop mountain (southeast), saw in these days, in the first days of February, in the vicinity of Otorten some kind of fireball.
+A group of hikers from the Pedagogical Institute of the Geographical Faculty (from their words), who was in Chistop mountain (southeast), saw in these days, in the first days of February, in the vicinity of Otorten some kind of fireball.
 The same fireballs were witnessed later as well.
 What is their origin?
 Could they be the cause of the death of the whole group?
 After all, the group consisted of hardy and experienced hikers.
 Dyatlov has been three times in the area.
 Lyuda Dubinina herself led the group to Chistop in the winter of 1958, many of the guys (Kolevatov, Dubinina, Doroshenko) took part in expeditions in the Sayans.
 They could not perish

 only from the raging storm.